mcibique/vue-testing-examples/README.md

 }
 ```

-You can register all classes to the container and give each class unique identifier.
+You can register all classes to the container and give each class a unique identifier.

 ```js
 container.bind("c").to(C);